TheBerlinMan/casa-cangalha/README.md

 - [] Edit Blog Form
 - [] Display Blog List on Admin Dashboard
 - [] Display Blogs on Blog Page

+## Later Todo
+- [] figure out how to keep the pages in the pages folder but remove 'pages/' from before each url route